MaikTungsten/CRISPRT4/README.md

 ***

 ## Authors and acknowledgment
-For entire acknowledgement, please see the manuscript at **LINK**.
+For entire acknowledgement, please see the manuscript at https://www.biorxiv.org/content/10.1101/2024.01.28.577628v1.
 M.W.-S. performed data analysis, documentation and created this repository.

 ## Project status
 This project is currently under development.